Odell Beckham Jr.

-Odell Cornelious Beckham Jr. (born November 5, 1992), commonly known by his initials OBJ, is an American professional football wide receiver.
-He played college football for the LSU Tigers and was selected by the New York Giants in the first round of the 2014 NFL draft.
-He has played in the NFL for the Giants, Cleveland Browns, Los Angeles Rams, Baltimore Ravens, and Miami Dolphins.
+Odell Cornelious Beckham Jr. (born November 5, 1992), commonly known by his initials OBJ, is an American professional football wide receiver for the New York Giants of the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Giants in the first round of the 2014 NFL draft.
+He has played in the NFL for the Cleveland Browns, Los Angeles Rams, Baltimore Ravens, and Miami Dolphins.

 Beckham started the 2012 BCS National Championship Game in his first year playing at LSU, and won the Paul Hornung Award following his junior season in 2013.
 In his first season with the Giants, Beckham broke numerous NFL rookie receiving records, despite missing the first four games of the season due to injury.
 Beckham became the first player to record more than 75 receptions, 1,100 yards, and ten touchdowns in a rookie season, and broke the rookie record for the most average receiving yards per game.
-During Week 12 of his first season, Beckham came to national attention when he made a one-handed touchdown catch while falling backwards in a Sunday Night Football game against the Dallas Cowboys, which numerous pundits and athletes called the greatest catch ever made.
+During Week 12 of his first season, Beckham came to national attention when he made a one-handed touchdown catch while falling backwards in a Sunday Night Football game against the Dallas Cowboys, which numerous pundits and athletes called "the greatest catch ever made".
 Beckham won the 2014 Offensive Rookie of the Year award.
 In 2016, he became the fastest player in NFL history to reach both 200 career receptions and 4,000 career receiving yards.
-In 2016, he recorded his first 100-reception season and reached the NFL playoffs for the first time in his career, after helping the Giants to an 11–5 season record.
+That same season, he recorded his first 100-reception season and reached the NFL playoffs for the first time in his career, after helping the Giants to an 11–5 season record.
 Beckham was named to the Pro Bowl in each of his first three seasons and has been named a second-team All-Pro twice.

 After a stint with the Cleveland Browns, Beckham was signed by the Los Angeles Rams midway through the 2021 season.
 Beckham and the Rams went on to win Super Bowl LVI.
 He spent the 2022 season out of football while rehabbing an ACL injury he sustained in the Super Bowl before signing with the Baltimore Ravens in 2023.
-He left Baltimore for the Miami Dolphins in 2024 and mutually agreed to be released in December 2024.
+He left Baltimore for the Miami Dolphins in 2024 and mutually agreed to be released the following December.
+After missing the 2025 season, he returned to the Giants in 2026.